pynapple-org/pynapple/doc/user_guide/04_core_methods.md

 ## Metadata
 Metadata can be added to `TsGroup`, `IntervalSet`, and `TsdFrame` objects at initialization or after an object has been created.
 - `TsGroup` metadata is information associated with each Ts/Tsd object, such as brain region or unit type.
-- `IntervalSet` metadata is information assocaited with each interval, such as a trial label or stimulus condition.
+- `IntervalSet` metadata is information associated with each interval, such as a trial label or stimulus condition.
 - `TsdFrame` metadata is information associated with each column, such as a channel or position.